A connected, vibrant, and accessible landscape that enhances the quality of life for all

 the schuylkill highlands mini-grant program

-The Schuylkill Highlands Mini-Grant Program is a reimbursement grant program funded by the PA Department of Conservation and Natural Resources (DCNR) and administered by Natural Lands.
+The Schuylkill Highlands Mini-Grant Program is funded by the PA Department of Conservation and Natural Resources (DCNR) and administered by Natural Lands.

 visit & explore

-Explore what the Schuylkill Highlands region has to offer.
-We have tremendous towns, parks and preserves, cultural sites, terrific trails and farms!
+Explore what the Schuylkill Highlands landscape has to offer.
+We have tremendous towns, parks, preserves, cultural sites, trails, and farms!

 725